A village Called Khlong Toei

-I regularly walk around the neighborhood where I have my little habits and as I often do, I continue my way along the klong of the soi Paisingto, social housing building and on the klong houses where people live in what could be called slum that is facing the new complex FYI center (for your inspiration) where are offices and a hotel.
+I regularly walk around the neighborhood where I have my little habits and as I often do, I continue my way along the Klong of the soi Paisingto, social housing building and on the Klong houses where people live in what could be called slum that is facing the new complex FYI center (for your inspiration) where there are company offices and a hotel.
 Soup vendors’ stalls as well as many moto-taxi and here I am on Rama 4 road and I just have to cross it to get to the market, but not this time.

 To Go There

 Attractions.
-Flow house, climbing, Benjakitti park, bars, and massage parlors soi 22,
+Flow house, Urban playground climbing, Benjakiti park, bars, and massage parlors soi 22

 Where to Eat

-The Ruen Mallika Royal Thai Cuisine and the local restaurant are located in this area as well as the Lad Na.
+The Ruen Mallika Royal Thai Cuisine and the local restaurant are located in this area as well as the rat na (lad na).

 A Tiny Isan Restaurant

 This time I had lunch in the soi opposite the Ruen Mallika.
-Kao kha moo (rice with pork foot) always served with pa lo (soup of this dish).
-Cooked pork shank, hard-boiled eggs, boiled kale, chili, large garlic and marinated turnip in hot sour sauce, coriander.
+Kao kha moo always served with a soup called pa lo.
+Braised pork leg, hard-boiled eggs, boiled kale, chili (served separately), large garlic and marinated turnip in hot sour sauce, coriander.
 The original dish is from the city of Chao Shan in southern China.
 A popular and economical meal in Thailand, mainly eaten for lunch. is not really the ideal dish if you are or want to follow a diet.